Winds-AI/Frontend-development-mcp-tools/SETUP_GUIDE.md

 2. Restart the browser-tools-server
 3. Ensure only one instance of Chrome DevTools panel is open
 4. Check console logs for error messages

+### Common Issues

+#### Screenshot Permission Error
+**Error**: "Cannot access contents of url 'devtools://devtools/'.
+Extension manifest must request permission to access this host."

+**Solution**:
+- This error occurs when trying to take screenshots from DevTools pages
+- Navigate to a regular webpage (not DevTools) to take screenshots
+- The extension can only capture screenshots of normal web content, not DevTools interface

+#### Server Connection Issues
+**Error**: "Not connected to a valid browser tools server"

+**Solution**:
+1. Ensure the browser-tools-server is running: `node ./dist/browser-connector.js`
+2. Check if the server port matches your extension settings (default: 3025)
+3. If port 3025 is in use, the server will auto-select another port - check the console output
+4. Update the extension settings with the correct port number

+#### Screenshot Storage Issues
+**Error**: Screenshots not saving to expected location

+**Solution**:
+1. Check the screenshot path in extension settings
+2. Ensure the directory exists and has write permissions
+3. For organized screenshots, set the `PROJECT_NAME` environment variable
+4. Screenshots are automatically organized by project and URL structure